Gradient flows for empirical Bayes in high-dimensional linear models: Gradient flow and adaptive Langevin dynamics method

 \subsection{Posterior inference}

-For downstream tasks of posterior inference, one may perform Monte Carlo approximation using samples $\bvarphi_t \in \R^p$ of (\ref{eq:phiupdate}--\ref{eq:wupdate}) for a set of final iterations $t \in \{T+1,\ldots,T+T'\}$ after fixing the final estimated weights $w_T=(w_{T,1},\ldots,w_{T,K})$.
+For downstream tasks of posterior inference, we perform Monte Carlo approximation using samples $\bvarphi_t \in \R^p$ of (\ref{eq:phiupdate}--\ref{eq:wupdate}) for a set of final iterations $t \in \{T+1,\ldots,T+T'\}$ after fixing the final estimated weights $w_T=(w_{T,1},\ldots,w_{T,K})$.
 Typically one is interested in computing expectations under the posterior law of the original parameter $\btheta$, rather than under the reparametrized variable $\bvarphi$.
-Such expectations may often be estimated using samples $\{\bvarphi_t\}$ via the relation
+Such expectations may be estimated using samples $\{\bvarphi_t\}$ via the relation